*BBQ FOOD SOLD OUT*

 Ticket prices: Adult £16.50/Child £10/Family £45 (2 adults and 2 under-16s).
 Ticket prices including BBQ food: Adult £21.50/Child £15.50/Family £67

 Tickets including BBQ food should be booked in advance due to limited availability.
-If you are booking online, please contact the Palace in advance should you require vegetarian food, in order to guarantee availability
+BBQ food consists of a burger with relish.
+If you are booking online, please contact the Palace in advance should you require a vegetarian portion, in order to guarantee availability

 Tickets are available via the Palace Shop (01749 988111 ext 205) and online here.